-Impacts immediately upstream of the development are in excess of 200mm (reporting point R8), which reduces the freeboard of the adjacent town level locally to approximately 50mm.
-Goondiwindi Town Council has indicated that these impacts will be acceptable if town level works are included to maintain a 500mm freeboard to the top of the level.
+impacts immediately upstream of the development are in excess of 200mm (reporting point R8), which reduces the freeboard of the adjacent town levee locally to approximately 50mm.
+Goondiwindi Town Council has indicated that these impacts will be acceptable if town levee works are included to maintain a 500mm freeboard to the top of the levee.